New Life in Exile

 Demographic change is one of the major trends that are strongly influencing the way we live together in today's vibrant civil society.
 Various factors are causing changes in the composition of our population: The birth rate in Germany has been low for several decades.
 At the same time, life expectancy has increased: Statistically, people today are living approxiely 15 years longer than they did in 1950.
 And our country has become an immigration country, primarily one for the current influx of refugees.
 The influence of internal migration upon community life in the countryside and in the city must not be underestimated.

 If our society is ageing and its origins and lifestyles are becoming more diverse, what implications does this have for our social interaction?
 How do we create more social justice?
 How can we recruit new people for the employment market?
 Who will look after the interests of others if the population is dwindling?
 The Körber-Stiftung addresses such issues with its activities, events and publications – and also encourages people to see the opportunities presented by these changes.

-The Foundation itself is also investigating new and constructive solutions in the light of a vibrant civil society: It supports local politics and administration on the path to becoming a demographically strong city and initiates networks for involvement.
+The foundation itself is also investigating new and constructive solutions in the light of a vibrant civil society: It supports local politics and administration on the path to becoming a demographically strong city and initiates networks for involvement.
 It promotes the potential of the older generation to employers and presents models for integration and diversity.
 It promotes citizen participation and brings together civil society, the economy and the state in new alliances.
 And last but not least, the Körber-Stiftung operates its own culture and district centre for the participation of the 50 plus generation.

 Innovations are prerequisites for the existence and success of modern societies.
 They ensure their sustainability, form the basis for prosperity and are essential for addressing key problems of humanity.

-The Körber foundation therefore explores the conditions and processes under which the new emerges, invests in young talent, honours innovative approaches and shapes the framework conditions for a society open to innovation.
+The Körber-Stiftung therefore explores the conditions and processes under which the new emerges, invests in young talent, honours innovative approaches and shapes the framework conditions for a society open to innovation.